idefix.net is my private domain name. Used primarily to have a private domain

 Ivo's set of mosaic homepages unchanged since 1994

-History of idefix / idefix.net
+History of idefix / idefix.net as separate hardware

 - February 1994: a 486dx33 is installed as linux machine and named